solana-labs/wormhole-hackathon/README.md

 ## Judging

-Participants must submit a maximum of 1 project by the hackathon deadline.
+Participants may submit a maximum of 1 project by the hackathon deadline.
 Once all submissions are collected, Solana will distribute a list to the judges for the evaluation process.
 Teams and individuals are evaluated on the following criteria:

 1. Functionality
 2. Potential impact